 SISAL is a programming language created in 1983.
 SISAL ("Streams and Iteration in a Single Assignment Language") is a general-purpose single assignment functional programming language with strict semantics, implicit parallelism, and efficient array handling.
 SISAL outputs a dataflow graph in Intermediary Form 1 (IF1).
 It was derived from VAL (Value-oriented Algorithmic Language, designed by Jack Dennis), and adds recursion and finite streams.
 Read more on Wikipedia...

 - SISAL ranks in the top 25% of languages

 - the SISAL wikipedia page

 - tryitonline has an online SISAL repl

 - See also: pascal, c, fortran, haskell, sac-programming-language, grep

-- I have 65 facts about SISAL. what would you like to know? email me and let me know how I can help.
+- Have a question about SISAL not answered here?
+Email me and let me know how I can help.

 Last updated January 18th, 2020